Kozea/WeasyPrint/docs/features.rst

 install a new font.
 WeasyPrint should support `any font format handled by FreeType <https://en.wikipedia.org/wiki/FreeType#File_formats>`_ (any format widely used except WOFF2).

+On Windows and macOS, **Pango >= 1.38** is required to use fontconfig and FreeType like it does on Linux.
+Both, ``fc-list`` and ``fc-match`` probably will be present, too.
+Installing new fonts on your system as usual should make them available to Pango.

+Otherwise (Pango < 1.38) on Windows and macOS, the native font-managing libraries are used.
+You must then use the tools provided by your OS to know which fonts are available.
+WeasyPrint should support any font format that’s supported by the operating system.

 CSS